h4md153v63n/h4md153v63n/README.md

 ### Hi, I'm Hamdi Sevben

-I work in cybersecurity fields, especially penetration testings, security audits and vulnerability assessments.
+I work in IT world and cybersecurity fields, especially penetration testings, security audits, vulnerability assessments and defensive side for 15+ years.
 In addition, I am a self-motivated and continuous learner.
 Furthermore, I can pay attention to the details.
 I am gritty and willing to be challenged in order to improve more hacking skills.
 My aim is to use my technical knowledge so as to benefit other people and organizations.

 - 👋 Hi, I’m Hamdi
 - 🔭 I’m currently working on Cyber Security